Art History

 Art History Faculty News

-Two Feathers in A Cap for Art History Program: Current and Former Africanists Won Book Prizes at 2024 19th ACASA:
+Two Feathers in A Cap for Art History Program: Current and Former Africanists Won Book Prizes at the 2024 19th ACASA:

 • Assistant Professor Okechukwu Nwafor’s monograph Aso Ebi: Dress, Fashion, Visual Culture, and Urban Cosmopolitanism in West Africa (University of Michigan Press, 2021) was awarded Honorable Mention for the 2024 Arnold Rubin Outstanding Single Author Publication Award for excellence in scholarship on the arts of Africa and the African Diaspora.